LA County Emergency Resources for Workers and Businesses

 Please indicate “wildfire assistance” in email subject line for both OSB and AJCC services.

-A state of emergency remains in effect for Los Angeles County.
 This page has been updated for the Palisades Fire, Eaton Fire, Hurst Fire, Sunset Fire and other recent wildfires.

 Ready LA County